Current Repo Rate: 2022_WC

 Repo Rate Vs Reverse Repo Rate

-While the Repo Rate is the rate at which the RBI lends money to commercial banks against government securities, the Reverse Repo Rate is the rate at which the central bank borrows money from commercial banks.
-The RBI pledges securities with the banks for a short term in order for the commercial banks to voluntarily deposit their money at favourable interest rate Here are the key differences between Repo Rate and Reverse Repo Rate:
+While the Repo Rate is the rate at which the RBI lends funds to commercial banks against government securities, the Reverse Repo Rate is the rate at which the central bank borrows funds from commercial banks.
+The RBI pledges securities with the banks for a short term in order for the commercial banks to voluntarily deposit their funds at a favourable interest rate.
+Here are the key differences between Repo Rate and Reverse Repo Rate:

 • Repo Rate is used to control the cash flow and inflation in the market by managing the lending activity.
 Reverse Repo Rate, alternately, is utilized to control the economy’s liquidity and stabilise the financial systems.